steffenfritz/wazuh-gtfobins/README.md

 Global configuration files, e.g. ossec.conf, have the suffix _.gtfo_ to prevent accidental overwritings.
 These snippets have to be added to existing files.

-The rule files are in the subfolder _rules_ and are prefixed with a four digit number, a dash, _gtfo_ followd by a dash.
+The rule files are in the subfolder _rules_ and are prefixed with
+* a four digit number
+* a dash
+* _gtfo_
+* a dash.

 Numbers start with _2000_.
 There must be a gap of 10.
 These files have to be copied to the Wazuh server and in the rules directory.

 *Example:* _2000-gtfo-onerule.xml_, _2010-gtfo-anotherrule.xml_.